Willy-Kimura/FontsInstaller/README.md

 #### Custom Installer Dialogs

 If you want to move a mile further and create your own customized Installer Dialog, you can do so using the property `CustomInstallerDialog`.
-Ensure your Form includes a button that returns a `DialogResult.OK` and (optionally) a `DialogResult.Cancel` button.
+Ensure your Form includes a button that returns a `DialogResult.OK`.
+Optionally, you can provide a `DialogResult.Cancel` button in case you wish to provide a *cancel* button to users.

-Here's a code sample of the entire process:
+Here's a code sample using a simple custom Installer dialog:

 ```c#
 var fontsInstaller = new FontsInstaller();